Jimmy Crute

 Jimmy Crute (born 4 March 1996) is an Australian professional mixed martial artist.
 He currently competes in the Light Heavyweight division in the Ultimate Fighting Championship (UFC).
 Crute was the former Australian Hex Fight Series Light Heavyweight Champion.
-As of January 24, 2023, he is #12 in the UFC light heavyweight rankings.

 Background

 Crute comes from a long line of boxers on both parents’ sides, and his parents got him started in Karate at age four and Judo at eight.
 Crute started training Brazilian Jiu-Jitsu at the age of 11, however, it wasn't until he was 12 that discovered MMA.
 When he was 19, he made his professional debut in the Hex Fight Series in Melbourne, winning with a first round submission.

 Mixed martial arts career

 Early career

 Crute fought exclusively in Hex Fight Series in Australia where he won the light heavyweight championship and defended it twice.
 He amassed a record of 7–0 with two TKOs and two submissions prior to competing on Dana White's Contender Series.